 If you’re a digital content creator, you’re most likely familiar with the term “copyright”.
-But what does copyright actually mean, and how does it affect digital content creators?
+But what does copyright mean, and how does it affect digital content creators?

 You’d be surprised to learn that 29% of the internet’s content is plagiarized.
 Not all of it is done intentionally though of course.
 Sometimes people may end up using your content by accident without even knowing it.